 Aileen is Director of Sacpa and has a background in the education and charity sectors.
 Having recognised a lack of safeguarding parity across the UK, Aileen was a key figure in the independent education sector’s implementation of a self-reporting tool for the mandatory reporting of abuse.
 Alongside her role at SACPA, she is also COO of the BSA Group working closely with government departments including DfE, Home Office, DIT, MOD and FCO, as well as local authorities and other agencies.
 She was a board member of the DfE’s former Boarding Schools Partnership group which placed vulnerable children into boarding schools and heads up BSA’s work to find places for refugee children escaping from conflict countries.
 Aileen is also the safeguarding trustee for a children’s charity.

-Director of Safeguarding, Standards & Accredited Training: Dale Wilkins
+Director of Safeguarding, Professional Development and Accreditation: Dale Wilkins

 Dale is a child protection specialist, with over 30 years’ experience working in the education sector.
-He is currently the Director of Safeguarding, Standards and Training for Sacpa and the BSA Group, is accredited by the NSPCC, having completed their ‘Training for trainers in child protection’ and his work includes liaising with government bodies on behalf of the sector as well as delivering child protection CPD to schools.
+He is currently the Director of Safeguarding, Professional Development and Accreditation for Sacpa and the BSA Group, is accredited by the NSPCC, having completed their ‘Training for trainers in child protection’ and his work includes liaising with government bodies on behalf of the sector as well as delivering child protection CPD to schools.
 Dale has also been a multi-agency safeguarding trainer for Dudley Safeguarding Children Board.

 Director of Member Services: Chris Ryan